marcopeg/learnjs/contents/codepen/html/README.md

 [LearnJS](../../../README.md) » [CodePen.io](../README.md)

-In this first section you will move your first steps with _HTML_, the language of the web.
+In this first section, you will move your first steps with _HTML_, the language of the web.

 > How old are you?
 I bet HTML is older!